Wildlife Rehabilitation

 Rehabilitation

 Injured or orphaned animals, once admitted to the rehab center, face an unpredictable and challenging road to recovery.
 The Yukon Wildlife Preserve does not permit visitation of animals admitted into the Wildlife Rehabilitation Centre.
 This is the best way to support the successful rehabilitation of an individual by limiting unnecessary stress.
-Instead, please consider supporting the animal’s recovery by providing our Veterinarian and Animal Care staff the means to get it back into the wild – Help us keep Yukon wild at heart!
+Instead, please consider supporting the animal’s recovery by providing Veterinarian and Animal Care staff the means to get it back into the wild – Help us keep Yukon wild at heart!

 Rehabilitation Stories from the Preserve: